 In addition, we aim to share know-how by creating guidelines that incorporate our knowledge and experience related to design and manufacturing.
-We also built and operate a system by which all employees at Nintendo Co., Ltd. (Japan), including those not directly involved in the creation process, can view this information at any time on the company intranet.
+We also built and operate a portal site by which all employees at Nintendo Co., Ltd. (Japan), including those not directly involved in the creation process, can view this information at any time on the internal company network.

 Game Software and Services That Can Be Enjoyed With Peace of Mind

-To ensure that consumers can enjoy our game software and services with peace of mind, Nintendo strives to prioritize safety in game software development, create features that enable parents and guardians to monitor children’s usage, and eliminate inappropriate content in communication features, among other initiatives.
+To ensure that consumers can enjoy our game software and services with peace of mind, Nintendo strives to prioritize safety in game software development, create features that enable parents and guardians to check children’s usage, and eliminate inappropriate content in communication features, among other initiatives.

 Safety-Oriented Game Software Development

 Nintendo continually offers new ways to play through our game software and other services, such as using the entire body to control the gaming system or by using an online network.
 To ensure a safe and fun gaming experience, we have created guidelines from both a hardware and software perspective that outline standards and considerations to be adhered to during development.
 The guidelines are updated and revised as appropriate and distributed among the related departments.

 Based on these guidelines, we have created a framework that involves multiple departments checking the safety of our game software from the product development stage.

 Before playing a game, it can be difficult to know exactly what kind of content the game includes.
 To help provide this information, Nintendo includes the appropriate age classifications on, for example, product packaging and in Nintendo eShop according to relevant laws and the rating system*1 used in each country or region to provide information on the types of content included in the games.